PR0CK0/CS540_Project/README.md

 The number 2236 you see in the first query is GIS' SRID for multi-point lines, which is what the contours are.
 That number shows up in my query because it acts like a cast for the centroid of the parcel, which is a lonlat, point SRID (4326).
 It's necessary to "cast" it so that the ST_Distance function works.

-* The first query will take about 45 minutes
+* The first query will take about 45 minutes (edit the ZIP codes in the where clause to get the ones you want)
 * The second query will take about 20 minutes (creates [this file](https://github.com/Psychobagger/CS540_Project/blob/main/contours_analysis2.csv))
 * ***Total time of queries (for my PC and for just two ZIP codes): about an hour***